hotosm/fAIr/docs/overview/what-is-fair.md

 fAIr connects mappers with geo-AI models they can run and adapt in their own area.
 It is a shared collection of models: you choose one, run it over your area, validate what it finds, and improve it.

-fAIr is developed by the Humanitarian OpenStreetMap Team (HOT).
+fAIr is developed by the Humanitarian OpenStreetMap Team (HOT) and the friends who contribute to it.
 The software is free and open source.

 ## Why it exists

 In humanitarian and development work, the places that are hardest to reach are often the least mapped.
 AI can speed up mapping, but AI-generated map data is only as good as the data it was trained on and the people who validate it.

 fAIr is built so that the communities who will use a model are the ones who train and validate it.
-Corrections made by mappers feed back into the models, so the models get better where they are actually used.
+Corrections made by mappers feed back into the models, so the models get better where they are used.

 ## Key characteristics